Funding and resources

 The Landfill Communities Fund is a scheme for funding community and environmental projects, predominantly within ten miles of landfill sites.

 Since 1996 landfill operators have had to pay tax on every tonne of waste they dispose of, the idea being to encourage everyone to create less waste and to recycle or reuse more.
-Fortunately, they are allowed to give part of their landfill tax to certain types of good causes.
+Fortunately, they are allowed to give part of their landfill tax to certain causes.

 Entrust is the landfill regulator body, Please have a look on their website here https://www.entrust.org.uk/ to check eligibility by putting in your halls address and find which extraction sites are near you and who will fund you.